WellPoint to buy Amerigroup for $4.5 billion in Medicaid play

 | CHICAGO

-CHICAGO Health insurer WellPoint Inc will buy rival Amerigroup Corp for $4.46 billion, nearly doubling its Medicaid business in a major bet on the expansion of the U.S. government's health plan for the poor.
+CHICAGO Health insurer WellPoint Inc WLP.N will buy rival Amerigroup Corp AGP.N for $4.46 billion (2.87 billion pounds), nearly doubling its Medicaid business in a major bet on the expansion of the U.S. government's health plan for the poor.

 The companies announced the deal on Monday, just a week and a half after the U.S. Supreme Court upheld President Barack Obama's healthcare law, which aims to extend coverage to more than 30 million uninsured Americans.